Saleem Shahzad

 Syed Saleem Shahzad (سید سلیم شہزاد, 3 November 1970 – 30 May 2011) was a Pakistani investigative journalist who wrote widely for leading European and Asian media.
 He served as the Pakistan Bureau Chief of Asia Times Online (Hong Kong) and Italian news agency Adnkronos (AKI).

-He was found dead in a canal in North-east Pakistan, showing signs of torture, a day after he was kidnapped.
-Human Rights Watch (HRW) accused the Pakistan intelligence services of being behind his killing, and Obama Administration later announced that they had "reliable and conclusive" intelligence that this was the case.
+He was kidnapped in May 2011 and found dead the next day in a canal in north-east Pakistan, showing signs of torture.
+Human Rights Watch (HRW) accused the Pakistan intelligence services of being behind his killing, and Obama Administration officials using CIA intelligence later announced that they had "reliable and conclusive" intelligence that this was the case.
 Pakistan's Inter-Services Intelligence (ISI) denied the accusations and called them "totally unfounded".

 Family and background

 Syed Saleem Shahzad was born in Karachi on 3 November 1970.
+He was the eldest among the three siblings with one younger brother Waseem Fawad and his younger sibling Mariam Shamim.
+He eventually married Anita Ameer with whom he fathered three children, Syed Fahad Saleem, Amna Saleem and Syed Rehman Shah (previously named Abdullah Saleem).
+Shahzad's ethnic background can be traced back to Uttar Pradesh, India, and belonged to the Syed Wasti lineage.

-Shahzad earned a Master of Arts in International Relations from Karachi University.
+Shahzad always had a keen interest in politics.
+Shahzad earned a Master of Arts in International Relations from the University of Karachi.
 While in college, Shahzad was a member of Jamaat-e-Islami's student wing but later stopped supporting the group as too radical.